vippsas/vipps-recurring-api/vipps-recurring-api.md

 [`GET:/agreements/{agreementId}`][fetch-agreement-endpoint]
 endpoint can be found at:

-See [Polling guidelines](https://developer.vippsmobilepay.com/docs/common-topics/polling-guidelines) in Common topics, for details.
+See [Polling guidelines](https://developer.vippsmobilepay.com/docs/common-topics/polling-guidelines) in the Knowledge base, for details.

 ## Notifications to users for failed charges